rocky-linux/wiki.rockylinux.org/docs/special_interest_groups/sig_guide.md

 `erlang-22.0.7-1.el8.mc.x86_64.rpm`

 Some single word SIGs can be abbreviated too.
 Like `hyperscale` can become `hs`.
+There may be cases where this isn't possible and exceptions can be granted.

 ## Automated testing

+TBD

 ## Release